RatJuggler/advent-of-code/2020/README.md

 So the first part was fairly easy, the second part not-so-much.
 For part two I wrote out the possible arrangements to look for, then used a simple loop to detect them and accumulate the result.
 After using steams for most of the processing this doesn't look very elegant but gets the job done.

+##### Day 11: Seating System
+Game of life type simulation.
+I tried to keep things simple by using a char array but Java doesn't like streaming those so there is some converting back forth.